jackpocket/worldpay-cnp/README.md

 ### Making Requests

-Make an API request with a payload in the structure documented by the cnpAPI but **using snake_case**.
-The request payload will be **converted to camelCase** for you.
+Make an API request with a payload in the structure and order documented by the cnpAPI but **using snake_case**.
+The request payload will be **converted to camelCase** internally before submission.

-Since generating part of the request body (root and authentication elements) is taken care of, we just specify the child element.
+Since generating part of the request body is taken care of (e.g. the XML root and authentication elements) we just specify the child element.
 For example, when creating a Sale transaction, it would look like:

 ```ruby
 client.create_transaction(